lvgl/lvgl/docs/CONTRIBUTING.md

 Keep in mind if you wouldn't like to do the implementation there is no guarantee that it will be ready in the new future.
 However if you would like to force it, take a look at this page: [Feature request service](http://www.gl.littlev.hu/services#feature)

+## How to implement a feature?
+In [docs/TODO_MINOR.md](https://github.com/littlevgl/lvgl/blob/master/docs/TODO_MINOR.md) and [docs/TODO_PATCH.md](https://github.com/littlevgl/lvgl/blob/master/docs/TODO_PATCH.md) you can see some ideas which are waiting for somebody to realize them!
+If want to deal with a feature from this files, please start an issue and discusse the details.

 ## Styling guide